 Once you’ve written your summary, don’t post it without running it through a program such as Grammarly and getting a trusted friend, professor, or mentor to look it over.

-- Your vs you’re – This is such an easy mistake to make when you’re typing fast.
+- Your vs you’re – This is an easy mistake to make when you’re typing fast (I did it many times when writing this post).
 Most word processing programs will catch it, but sometimes one will slip through the cracks.

-- There, their, and they’re – Probably the best example of why English spelling is horrible, these three are also all too easy to make when typing.
+- There, their, and they’re – Probably the best example of why English spelling is horrible, these three words are easy to mix up when typing.

 - Its vs it’s – Another common error that I’ve even seen seep into published online articles.